MarcusGrass/pgwm/README.md

 Replace the (probably) last line of .xinitrc with `exec $BINARY_LOCATION` $BINARY_LOCATION being the path to the pgwm binary, or just `pgwm` if using `cargo install`.

-If you want it to be hot-reloadable, say if you make a code or config-change (and recomopile in the case of code-changes) and quit (program exits 0), it'll start back up immediately without open applications closing, replace the last line of .xinitrc with `BINARY_LOCATION="$SOURCE_DIR/target/release/pgwm"` `while type $BINARY_LOCATION >/dev/null ; do $BINARY_LOCATION && continue || break ; done`.
-In that case, exiting would require killing the wm some other way, like `killall pgwm`.

 # Changing configuration
 ## Config file
 The WM can be configured by either using a configuration file, a sample configuration exists [here in the repo](pgwm.toml)